 Dynamic Positions 3: Croquet Strokes

 - do not use the 'finger on peg' method.

 - Faults in croquet strokes

-Go through the WCF Refereeing Regulations (which have been adopted into the CA's tournament regulations), highlighting the following points:
+Go through the WCF Refereeing Regulations (which have been adopted into Croquet England's Tournament Regulations), highlighting the following points:

-- R2 deals with powers and duties of Tournament Referee
+- R2 deals with powers and duties of the Tournament Referee

-- R3 deals with powers and duties of Active Referee.
-Distinction between dealing with past incidents and watching play.
+- R3 deals with powers and duties of an Active Referee.
+The distinction between dealing with past incidents and watching play.

 - R4 deals with very limited powers of an Inactive (used to be called Spectator) Referee

 - R5 deals with restrictions on using information obtained whilst inactive or previously active

 - R7 gives limited powers to players not involved in the game to adjudicate in certain situations